Search The Archive

 R.A.F.
 Sgt.
 William Oliver (Serv/Reg# 1562387) burial information at the Commonwealth War Graves Commission.

-Elmer David Bell was born in Drew, Wellington County, Ontario in 1909.
+Elmer David Bell was born in Drew, Wellington County, Ontario, in 1909.
 Elmer was practising law when he enlisted in the army in 1941.
 He served overseas until 1945 and was awarded the Croix de Guerre and the Order of the Crown (Belgium) as a result of his service.
 He returned to Canada at the end of the war and died in 1998.
 The collection includes fifteen letters from Elmer.
 See also the correspondence from his brothers James Bond Bell and William Robert Bell.

 Pilot Officer James Bond Bell was born August 23, 1921, in Clifford, Ontario, to parents Edith Gertrude (nee Holtom) and David Bell.

-He enlisted with the Royal Canadian Air Force in August of 1940.
+He enlisted with the Royal Canadian Air Force in August 1940.
 After training in Canada, Bell was posted overseas and served with the 432 Squadron R.C.A.F. as a Navigator and participated in twenty operational flights.
 On April 19, 1944, Bell was killed when the Halifax he was on was shot down while on a mission near Paris.

 External links: